jon-taffer/joker-poker-wainwright/README.md

 ![](poker_game.png)

+# check video (example)
+Video in streaming service: [streamable](https://streamable.com/uglo8g) Video in here: [joker_david.webm](joker_david.webm)

 ## game speed
 needs be fast asf, probably also hotkey instead of dragging card to acetraps/holders or even key pressed on offline videopoker

-Video in streaming service: [streamable](https://streamable.com/uglo8g) Video in here: [joker_david.webm](joker_david.webm)

 soon available on the next amino ARIA and in every TAFFER venue!